Valentina Alazraki: Pontificate of John Paul II

 Her relationship with Karol Wojtyła started on the eve of his first travel to Mexico, when she hid herself behind plants at the entrance of the Paul VI room, and surprised the pope with a ‘charro’ hat on her hands.
 The next day she interviewed him again on the airplane.

 She interviewed the pope many times; one of them was when the political relationships were restored between Mexico and the Holy See in September 1992.

 During the five apostolic travels of John Paul II to Mexico, she interviewed him in the airplane and thanked him personally for the efforts done for her country.

-In April 2005, after covering the months of agony of John Paul II she announced to Mexico and to Latin America that the Polish pope died at 9:37 on his private apartment.
+In April 2005, after covering the months of agony of John Paul II, she announced to Mexico and to Latin America that the Polish pope died at 9:37 in his private apartment.
 After this she covered his funerals, and the conclave and pontificate of Pope Benedict XVI.

+In January 2023, while at the St. John Paul II Shrine in Krakow, Alazraki received an honorary doctorate from the Pontificial University of John Paul II.